gsaponaro/tcds-gestures/README.md

 In this repository, we provide MATLAB code to use our model.
 We hope that this is a step towards providing robots with the fundamental skills to engage in social collaboration with humans.

 If you have any questions, please let us know by filing an issue.
-Finally, if this work is useful for your research, please kindly cite the paper referenced at the top of this document.

 ## Installation